prjemian/epics-docker/v1.1/n3_synApps/README.md

 The default working directory is `${SUPPORT}`

-# one-time setup
+## one-time setup

+TODO: re-write

 Bash shell scripts (for linux-x86_64 host architecture) to help you start and stop the images (and load screen files for use by your GUI programs).
 You need both these scripts.

      cd ~/bin
      wget https://raw.githubusercontent.com/prjemian/epics-docker/master/n3_synApps/start_xxx.sh